 Again though, foam is cheap to produce, easy to shape, light in weight and easy to compress and ship.

 Foam crumbs / chips or egg crate slabs may have their uses as packaging materials but they are wholly inadequate when used for dog bedding.

 Berkeley's Waterproof Orthopaedic Mattress incorporates pocket spring technology combined with traditional mattress making techniques and deep layers of natural fibres including wool felt, cotton and lambswool in its construction.

 The Active Support Technology® in the pocket spring core provides a dynamic response to natural body movement and reacts intelligently to your dogs body contours.

-One of the latest advancements in sleep surface technology, the mattress actually becomes firmer for needed support as weight is applied.
+One of the latest advancements in sleep surface technology, a Berkeley pocket spring dog bed actually becomes firmer for needed support as weight is applied.
 The coils adjust instantly to sleep movements, comforting and supporting your dogs body actively as he sleeps.

 Moreover, springs sleep cooler.
 If you're covered in fur and living in a centrally heated home this can be a critical consideration.

 Springs don’t break down like other materials.
 After 50,000 rollator cycles, visco loses 16.3% of its firmness, latex 19.4%, and poly foam an incredible 43.7%.
 Compare that to some types of springs, which break down just 5.4%.

 There is a natural air dam created around the pocket springs and when the bed is compressed this forces air around and through the natural fibre filling helping to keep the mattress cool and fresh.